 In the case of Register Access Automatic Control mode, where reference selection is automatic, it is necessary to read the operational mode BITS 3-0) from the master's Op\Mode register and write it to the slave's Op\Mode register.
 The master's reference selection will then be used by the slave when it becomes master.
-In addition to having the references populated the same, and in the same order for both devices, it is desireable to write the reference frequency and priority registers Ref(1-4)\Frq\Priority and the Ref\Mask registers to the same values for both devices to ensure seamless master/slave switches.
+In addition to having the references populated the same, and in the same order for both devices, it is desireable to write the reference frequency and priority registers Ref(1-8)\Frq\Priority and the Ref\Mask registers to the same values for both devices to ensure seamless master/slave switches.

 Reset - Device reset is an initialization time function, which resets internal logic and register values.
 A reset is performed automatically when the device is powered up.
 Registers return to their default values, as noted in the register descriptions.
+Device mode and functionality following a reset are determined by the state of the various hardware control pins.